-Security vulnerabilities in medical devices can have devestating consequences.
+Security vulnerabilities in medical devices can have devastating consequences.
 They can lead to patient injuries and in the worst cases, death.
-In our first public 10x talk, learn about common cybersecurity pitfalls and how they can be mitigated using modern software testing techniques used at scale by companies like Google and Facebook.
+In our first public 10x talk, we explore how common cybersecurity pitfalls can be mitigated using fuzzing—a modern software testing technique used at scale by companies like Google and Facebook.
+The high-profile Heartbleed bug is used as an example of how fuzzing can be effective.

 Medical Devices, Cybersecurity, Stress Testing, Sanitizers, Fuzzing, C/C++